 The first service was held on October 27, 1957 in the auditorium rented from Condit Elementary School on South Rice, in Bellaire.
 There was also a room rented and used as a nursery.
 Kathleen Deming played the piano for the service.

 The first office was opened at 5200 Elm Street in Bellaire, Texas.
 Two rooms were donated by business man Mr. F. Dean.
 Patty Dean volunteered as secretary until Mary Fern Neely was hired.
 In June, 1959, Reverend Lamberth and his family moved into a new parsonage, located at 5462 Edith Street.

 The first new members to join in the new building were Eldon and Arvalee Saul, daughters Elaine and Carolyn.
 The first organ was purchased in 1960.
-St. Philip’s Day School was opened September 6th,1961 headed by Mrs. Miles (Lorene) Washburn.
+St. Philip’s Day School opened September 6th, 1961 headed by Mrs. Lorene Miles Washburn.

 Mid to Late 1960s

 On March 20, 1965 a Quarterly Conference was called to elect a building committee for construction of a new sanctuary.
 The building was completed in the Fall of 1967.
 Members selected were: Mitchell Cantrell, Chairman, Robert Lee Ellis, Allen Grant, Rev. Leon Matthis, Mrs. Louie (Vivian) Oliver and Vic Russek.

 A Consecration Service for the new sanctuary, was held on November 26, 1967 with Bishop Paul E. Martin, Rev. Leo Allen, District Superintendent, Rev. Wally Shook and Rev. Leon Matthis.
 A cornerstone with a time capsule holding items submitted by members is located to the right of the sanctuary entrance.